Oracle Java Licensing and Audit FAQ Guide

 Oracle provides some allowances where Java can be used without additional license if it’s in the context of other Oracle services or products:

 - Included with Oracle Products: Many Oracle enterprise products that require Java come with a Restricted Use Java SE license.
 Oracle has a list of ~100 products that “include a Java SE license” for use with that product.
-For example, Oracle WebLogic, Oracle Database tools, Oracle E-Business Suite, Oracle Forms, etc., typically allow you to use the bundled Java just to run that product.
+For example, Oracle WebLogic, Oracle Database tools, Oracle E-Business Suite, and Oracle Forms typically allow you to use the bundled Java just to run those products.

 - This means that if you have a licensed Oracle WebLogic Server, you can use the Oracle JDK on that WebLogic server without a separate Java SE subscription, but only for running WebLogic (and components of that stack).
 Using the same Java to run a different app on the side would not be covered.